quicwg/base-drafts/draft-ietf-quic-recovery.md

 handshake timeout period.

-When the alarm fires, the sender MUST retransmit all unacknowledged handshake frames.
-The sender SHOULD double the handshake timeout and set an alarm for this period.
+When the alarm fires, the sender MUST retransmit all unacknowledged handshake data.
+On each consecutive firing of the handshake alarm, the sender SHOULD double the handshake timeout and set an alarm for this period.

-On each consecutive firing of the handshake alarm, the sender SHOULD double the handshake timeout period.

 When an acknowledgement is received for a handshake packet, the new RTT is computed and the alarm SHOULD be set for twice the newly computed smoothed RTT.

-Handshake frames may be cancelled by handshake state transitions.
-In particular, all non-protected frames SHOULD no longer be transmitted once packet protection is available.
+Handshake data may be cancelled by handshake state transitions.
+In particular, all non-protected data SHOULD no longer be transmitted once packet protection is available.

 (TODO: Work this section some more.
 Add text on client vs. server, and on stateless retry.)

-## Algorithm Details
+## Pseudocode

 ### Constants of interest